 You can reduce costs by placing blob data into the most cost effective access tiers.
 Choose from three tiers that are designed to optimize your costs around data use.
 For example, the hot tier has a higher storage cost but lower access cost.
 Therefore, if you plan to access data frequently, the hot tier might be the most cost-efficient choice.
 If you plan to access data less frequently, the cold or archive tier might make the most sense because it raises the cost of accessing data while reducing the cost of storing data.

-To learn more, see Azure Blob Storage: hot, cool, and archive access tiers.
+To learn more, see Hot, cool, and archive access tiers for blob data.

 Automatically move data between access tiers